PoliticalGraveyard.com

 Craven

-CRAVEN (Soundex C615) — See also CAVEN, CRAVENS, CRAVER, CRAVEY, CURRIVAN, CURVIN, GRAVEN, KERVIN, KIRVIN, KRAVEN, KURVIN, MCCRAVEY, RAVEN.
+CRAVEN (Soundex C615) — See also CAVEN, CRAVENS, CRAVER, CRAVEY, CURRIVAN, CURVIN, GRAVEN, KERVIN, KIRVIN, KRAVEN, KURVIN, MCCRAVEY, MCRAVEN, RAVEN.

 Craven, Bill See William A. Craven

-Craven, Braxton, Jr. See James Braxton Craven, Jr.
+Craven, Braxton, Jr. See James Braxton Craven Jr.

 Craven, Darius (b.
 1920) — of Tallmansville, Upshur County, W.Va.
 Born in Tallmansville, Upshur County, W.Va., December 6, 1920.
 Republican.
 Served in the U.S. Army during World War II; school teacher; member of West Virginia state house of delegates from Upshur County, 1958-60; appointed 1958.
 Methodist.
 Member, Knights of Pythias; National Education Association; Veterans of Foreign Wars.
-Still living as of 1960.
+Presumed deceased.
+Burial location unknown.

 Craven, Gene — of Kentucky.
 Republican.
 Candidate for Kentucky state house of representatives 79th District, 1973.
 Still living as of 1973.

-Craven, J. Braxton, Jr. See James Braxton Craven, Jr.
+Craven, J. Braxton, Jr. See James Braxton Craven Jr.

 Craven, James Braxton, Jr. (1918-1977) — also known as J. Braxton Craven, Jr. — of North Carolina.
 Born in Lenoir, Caldwell County, N.C., April 3, 1918.
 U.S. District Judge for the Western District of North Carolina, 1961-66; Judge of U.S. Court of Appeals for the 4th Circuit, 1966-77.
 Member, Order of the Coif; American Judicature Society.
 Died in 1977 (age about 59 years).
 Burial location unknown.